rjs360/rjs360.github.io/_pages/about.md

 layout: about
 title: about
 permalink: /
-subtitle: Comparative Physiology & Biomechanics at <a href='https://www.psu.edu'>Penn State University</a>
+subtitle: Comparative Physiology & Biomechanics of Insect Locomotion

 profile:
   align: right